Jes Interview Banner

 Those flaws only exist because someone we have never met decided it was bad, probably as a way to make money, and we are left to deal with that mentally and emotionally.

-Regardless of the reason why they booked their session, it will be steeped in self-image issues almost every time.
+Regardless of why they booked their session, it will almost always be steeped in self-image issues.

-These issues can be seen as attention-seeking by others and are usually met with comments like “Stop, you’re beautiful!” which is a nice way of dismissing someone’s feelings.
-It is a huge disservice to our clients to run sessions this way.
+Others may perceive these issues as attention-seeking, and they are usually met with comments like “Stop, you’re beautiful!” which is a nice way of dismissing someone’s feelings.
+However, running sessions this way is a huge disservice to our clients.

-A best Boudoir photographer needs the knowledge to direct a client’s mindset, patience to understand the time that needs to be spent doing that, and empathy to listen to what our clients tell us.
+A good Boudoir photographer needs knowledge to direct a client’s mindset, patience to understand the time needed, and empathy to listen to what clients tell us.

 Best boudoir photographer : images